MultiTrickFox/Vanilla_RCNN/README.md

 >default: drop=0.1

+>- onlyloss:

+>model trained on only a single dimension of output

+>default: onlyloss=None

 >- adv

 >(not frequently used)

->basic and improved sgd are run on same dataset, sequentially, no shuffle occurs. (where each training run causes a dataset shuffle, for better generalization.)
+>both modes of sgd are run on same dataset, sequentially, no shuffle occurs. (where each separate training run causes a dataset shuffle, for better generalization.)

 >default: adv=False